-Fine hair is, quite frankly, frustrating.
+Fine hair can be frustrating.
 Too little product and hair looks limp, yet too much product and hair looks, well, limp.
 Thin hair is prone to looking flyaway but also a little, dare we say it, lank too.
 So we called on hairdressers in London and over in Los Angeles to share the mistakes to avoid and the styling tricks to employ.
 From the hair length to veto and the cut to try, to the products every fine-haired girl should own we've got you covered.
 Trust us, you'll never have an LHD again—that's "limp hair day," by the way.

 Keep reading for the 11 tips that will transform your tresses.